-Configuring a PBX Voicemail to Email
+Configuring a PBX Voicemail Object

 PBX Voicemail object is a feature which allows you to prompt a caller to leave a message in the event that no one answers an incoming call.
 Once logged in on the customer portal click on the PBX tab.
 Then select voicemail from the toolbox menu on the left, drag and drop it onto the main configuration screen.
 Next, click on the settings icon.

-An internal number will be automatically assigned to dial into the mailbox (which you can change if required).
+Give the Voicemail a name, an internal number will be automatically assigned to dial into the mailbox (which you can change if required).
 You can then enter a optional PIN-code if you wish to protect this voicemail box to only be accessed by users that know the PIN-code.

 Custom Greeting Setup